POSTDOCTORAL RESIDENCIES IN CLINICAL PSYCHOLOGY

 - 2018-2019 Regional Seminar Schedule♦

-- Postdoctoral Programs in Clinical Psychology Policy & Procedure Manual♦
+- Postdoctoral Programs in Clinical Psychology Policy & Procedure Manual

 The Consortium Programs

 KP’s postdoctoral residency programs play a vital role in the overall healthcare delivery system of the largest HMO in the United States.
 Health care, as envisioned by KP, is an integrated system and each training site provides a full range of services to thousands of patients.
-Each site has psychologists working in various departments including Psychiatry, Chronic Pain, Chemical Dependency, and Behavioral Medicine.
+Each site has psychologists working in various departments including Psychiatry, Chronic Pain, Addiction Medicine and Recovery Services and Behavioral Medicine.
 Providers from specialty areas such as pediatrics, internal medicine, neurology and psychology work together in a collaborative manner to provide integrated treatment.
 The postdoctoral residents train within this collaborative system.
 Every KP medical center provides extensive clinical services and all training sites provide brief individual, group and family therapy, crisis intervention and an Intensive Outpatient Program as well as access to in-patient treatment.

 Background and History